Volunteering with Cheshire East Libraries

-You will need to be aged over 13 years old and able to spare some time with us from mid-July to mid-September.
+You will need to be aged over 13 years old and able to spare some time with us in July and August.
 You will also need to be available for a short, informal interview, an induction session and a training session.

 4. Books on Wheels

 Some libraries provide a Books on Wheels service to people who are unable to visit the library.
 The RVS Co-ordinator organises the volunteers who deliver and, in some cases, select books for the clients.
 Please contact your local library for further details about becoming a Books on Wheels volunteer or visit our Books on Wheels page.